Introduction: The Silent Killer of Accurate Books

 Do Not Just Delete

 Never delete a transaction that has an "R" (Reconciled) status next to it, even if you think it is a duplicate.
-Deleting a reconciled transaction will destroy past reconciliations.
+Deleting a reconciled transaction will destroy past reconciliations and create a massive headache.

 Void vs. Delete